TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro260 has no GMSV and is unpaved (but signed)
 * qro400's north end is where km 0 would be; there's no signage in the area
 * qro411's south end is where pavement changes at km 26
+* qro412's north end is where km 0 would be
+* qro412's south end is where km 6 would be
 * qro432's south end may be wrong, but it matches the length of 1.4 km